 7 Best Places to Stay in Boulder

-Just looking for a quick answer on the best places to stay in Boulder, CO?
+Just looking for a quick answer on the best places to stay in Boulder, Colorado?
 Here are my top picks:

 - 🏆 Best Overall Hotel – Hotel Boulderado